snoyberg/keter/README.md

 To update an app, copy in the new version.
 The old process will only be terminated after the new process has started answering requests.
 To stop an application, delete the file from incoming.

+## Known issues

+* There are reports of Keter not working behind an nginx reverse proxy.
+From the reports, this appears to be a limitation in nginx's implementation, not a problem with Keter.
+Keter works fine behind other reverse proxies, including Apache and Amazon ELB.